Betel

 Betel (Piper betle) is a species of flowering plant in the pepper family Piperaceae, native to Southeast Asia.
 It is an evergreen, dioecious vine, with glossy heart-shaped leaves and white catkins.
-Betel plants are cultivated for their leaves, which are most commonly used as flavoring for chewing areca nut in so-called betel quid (often confusingly referred to as "betel nut"), which is toxic and is associated with a wide range of serious health conditions.
+Betel plants are cultivated for their leaves, which are most commonly used as flavoring for chewing areca nut in so-called betel quid (often confusingly referred to as "betel nut"), which is carcinogenic, contains a psychostimulant drug, and is associated with a wide range of serious health conditions.

 Etymology

 The term betel was derived from the Malayalam/Tamil word vettila via Portuguese.

 Distribution

 Piper betle is originally native to Southeast Asia, from India, Philippines, Timor-Leste and Indonesia and Peninsular Malaysia to Indochina, Vietnam, Cambodia, Laos, Thailand, and Myanmar.
 Its cultivation has spread along with the Austronesian migrations and trade to other parts of Island Southeast Asia, Papua New Guinea and Melanesia, Micronesia, South Asia, the Maldives, Mauritius, Réunion Island, and Madagascar.
 It was introduced during the Colonial Era to the Caribbean by Indian indentured immigrants.